gontis/illustratorscripts.com/README.md

 //Key Features:

-⦿ Quickly add shortcuts to any script.
+⦿ Quickly add shortcuts to any script. \cr
-⦿ Filter the script list by entering the name pattern in the search box.
-⦿ Label scripts with color.
+⦿ Filter the script list by entering the name pattern in the search box. \cr ⦿ Label scripts with color. \cr